OpenMS/OpenMS-docs/docs/run-workflows-with-openms-tools/knime/tutorial.md

 same information on three different files and then write the output files to a folder.

 - We start from the previous workflow.
 - First we need to replace our single input file with multiple files.
-Therefore we add the Input Files node from the category **Community Nodes** > **GenericKnimeNodes** > **IO**.
+Therefore we add the `Input Files` node from the category **Community Nodes** > **GenericKnimeNodes** > **IO**.
-- To select the files we double-click on the Input Files node and click on **Add**.
+- To select the files we double-click on the `Input Files` node and click on **Add**.
 In the filesystem browser we select all three files from the [directory](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Tutorials/Example_Data/Introduction/datasets/tiny) **Example_Data** > **Introduction** > **datasets** > **tiny**.
 And close the dialog with **Ok**.
-- We now add two more nodes: the **ZipLoopStart** and the **ZipLoopEnd** node from the category **Community Nodes** > **GenericKnimeNodes* > **Flow** and replace the **FileInfo** node with **FileFilter** from  **Community Nodes** > **OpenMS** > **File Handling**.
+- We now add two more nodes: the `ZipLoopStart` and the `ZipLoopEnd` node from the category **Community Nodes** > **GenericKnimeNodes* > **Flow** and replace the `FileInfo` node with `FileFilter` from  **Community Nodes** > **OpenMS** > **File Handling**.
-- Afterwards we connect the **Input Files** node to the first port of the **ZipLoopStart** node, the first port of the **ZipLoopStart** node to the **FileConverter** node, the first output port of the **FileConverter** node to the first input port of the **ZipLoopEnd** node, and the first output port of the **ZipLoopEnd** node to the **Output Folder** node.
+- Afterwards we connect the `Input Files` node to the first port of the `ZipLoopStart` node, the first port of the `ZipLoopStart` node to the **FileConverter** node, the first output port of the **FileConverter** node to the first input port of the `ZipLoopEnd` node, and the first output port of the `ZipLoopEnd` node to the `Output Folder` node.

 The complete workflow is shown in the top right of the figure below.

 |![A minimal workflow calling the FileFilter on multiple mzML files in a loop](/images/openms-user-tutorial/knime-setup/KNIME_annotated_FileFilter.png)|
 |:--:|
-|Figure 9: The fileFilter workflow.
-Showing the configure dialog for FileFilter, and the level selector pane.
+|Figure 9: The FileFilter workflow.
+Showing the configure dialog for `FileFilter`, and the level selector pane.

-Now we need to configure the FileFilter to only store MS1 data.
-To do this we double click on the FileFilter node to open the configuration dialog (see left pane above), double click "level", select 2 from the sub-pane (see bottom right panel above), and click delete.
+Now we need to configure the `FileFilter` to only store MS1 data.
+To do this we double click on the `FileFilter` node to open the configuration dialog (see left pane above), double click "level", select 2 from the sub-pane (see bottom right panel above), and click delete.
 Repeat the process for 3.
 Select OK to exit the sub-pane, and then OK again in the configuration dialog.

 Execute the workflow and inspect the output as before.

 Now, if you open the resulting files in TOPPView, you can see that only the MS1 spectra remain.

-In case you had trouble to understand what **ZipLoopStart** and **ZipLoopEnd** do, here is a brief explanation:
+In case you had trouble to understand what `ZipLoopStart` and `ZipLoopEnd` do, here is a brief explanation:

-- The **Input Files** node passes a list of files to the ZipLoopStart node.
+- The `Input Files` node passes a list of files to the `ZipLoopStart` node.
-- The ZipLoopStart node takes the files as input, but passes the single files sequentially (that is: one after the other) to the next node.
+- The `ZipLoopStart` node takes the files as input, but passes the single files sequentially (that is: one after the other) to the next node.
-- The ZipLoopEnd collects the single files that arrive at its input port.
+- The `ZipLoopEnd` collects the single files that arrive at its input port.
 After all files have been processed, the collected files are passed again as file list to the next node that follows.

 #### Advanced topic: Metanodes